realar-project/realar/README.md

 - __Logic free React components__.
 Perfect instruments for moving all component logic to the class outside.
 Your React component will be pure from any unnecessary code, only view, only JSX, no more.

-- __Shared instances decomposition__.
+- __Shared stateful logic decomposition__.
 The pattern for decomposing applications logic to separate independent or one direction dependent modules.
 Each module can have its own set of reactive values. (logic isolation, ssr, comfort “mock” mechanism for simple unit testing)

 - __Lightweight and Fast__.
 Really light ~ 2kb.
 And only those components are updated in which it is really necessary to make changes and only they.